When to Contact the Student Assistance Coordinating Committee

 - Worry about failure, dropping out or transferring

-If you have concerns about a student or would like some suggestions about how to approach a student, please call Dr. Jane Tipps (or designee) at 615.898.2670.
+If you have concerns about a student or would like some suggestions about how to approach a student, please call Dr. Mary Kaye Anderson (or designee) at 615.898.2670.
 In the event of an emergency situation involving a student, it is important to respond by calling University Police at 615-898-2424.

 The more information the SACC has to work with the better they will be able to provide appropriate referrals.
 The SACC needs background information/history on the student of concern from the reporting party.

 The key to successful collaborations are in the details and specifics provided by the reporting party (i.e. copies of communications and details about interventions that have been tried).
 Avoid making assumptions about a student’s behavior or the questions from the SACC.
 Most of the questions are basic information gathering inquires.
 Our goal is to fill in the blanks and complete the picture in order to best serve the student.